Nine years ago, when I first started to homeschool, I was desperate for someone to help me. To give me the perfect homeschooling schedule.

 But guess what?
 There isn’t one.

-Although I can (and I will) share my homeschool routine with you, at the end of the day, one of the benefits of homeschooling is that you get to play your own tune.
+Although I can (and I will) share my homeschool routine with you and can give you some proven and valuable tips on how to start homeschooling, at the end of the day, one of the benefits of homeschooling is that you get to play your own tune.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.